Blog

 August 14, 2021

-Among all fitness products, TPE and NBR materials are the most common.
-In this article, I will discuss the difference between TPE and NBR, and the difference between TPE and NBR.
+Among fitness products, TPE and NBR are two of the most commonly used materials.
+In this article, we will explore the key differences between TPE and NBR, helping you understand their unique characteristics, performance, and ideal applications.

 TPE, short for thermoplastic elastomer, combines the advantages of both plastic and rubber.
 It is widely used in sports equipment, sealing materials, adult products, and more.
 TPE offers excellent anti-slip properties, good elasticity, and low odor, making it a safe and comfortable choice for fitness mats.